dibyajyotisamal/amazon-q-automated-career-coaching-career4all/README.md

 - Certain course catalogs are **visible only** to authorized coaches.
 - Restricted catalogs (e.g., highly specialized or sensitive content) are **not visible** to unauthorized users.
+- For this project, the Medicine catalog is accessible only to the user `career.coach.two`.
+The user `career.coach.one` is intentionally restricted and cannot access or retrieve any content under the Medicine prefix.

 Screenshots: